 These peanut butter balls are perfect for a sweet and protein-packed snack.
 They can be made with either whey or plant-based protein powder, and are a sweet treat for peanut butter lovers.

-The oatmeal and flaxseed provide the base, with organic peanut butter and protein powder giving flavor and protein that make these protein balls a must-try.
+Its main ingredients are flaxseed oatmeal with organic peanut butter and protein powder giving flavor and protein that make these protein balls a must-try.

 Matcha Keto Low Carb Protein Balls

 Both ketogenic diets and matcha powder-based recipes have grown in popularity for their health benefits, and these protein balls combine the two perfectly.

 Almond butter and coconut provide sweetness, along with a beautiful green color from the matcha which makes these protein balls unique and an exciting take on protein balls.